abhimita/udacity-datastructure/active_directory/README.md

 # Introduction

 In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
-User is represented by `id`. `Group` is represented as a Python class.
-Instance variable `groups` is a list data type and contains reference to other groups which are members of this group.
-Similarly instance variable `users` is a list data type and contains the list of user ids which belong to this class.
+User is represented by `id`. `Group` is represented by a Python class named `Group`.
+Instance variable: `groups` in class: `Group` is a list that contains reference to other groups which are members of this group.
+Similarly instance variable `users` is a list that contains the list of user ids which belong to this class.

 Here we implement to a function which determines an efficient lookup to determine whether user is a member of a given group.